 M1 Finance Fees & Account Charges

-Up until a month or two ago they did carry an annual management fee for assets under management, but that's no longer the case.
-Here's how the founder explained the change:
+Until a couple of years ago they did carry an annual management fee for assets under management, but that’s no longer the case.
+Here’s how the founder explained the change:

 As a business, we need revenue to serve our customers and grow.
 Fortunately, in our industry, there’s no shortage of ways to make money outside of charging for services.
 In fact, the largest public brokerages typically only make 10-30% of their revenue from the commissions they charge.
 The majority comes from other services the brokerage provides.
 Brokerages make money via lending securities they hold, interest on cash held in a brokerage account, extending credit through margin to customers, and getting paid for distributing certain funds or to transact on various exchanges.
 These revenue streams are more than enough to support a strong, vibrant company.
 This is also true at M1, and we will make more money from transactions and holding the assets than we would from our fee.
 The number one driver of M1’s success over time will be the number of users and assets managed.
 If going free puts M1 in more people’s hands and empowers them to manage more of their money on the platform, the move to free is a win-win.

 - Management fee: FREE

 - Dividend reinvestment fee: FREE

 M1 Finance does have fees related to transferring funds via wire transfer, or doing a full account transfer out, although regular electronic funds transfers (EFT) are free.
 To see a full listing of those administrative fees see their fees disclosure page.

 There is a $100 minimum account size to invest with a taxable account and a $500 minimum account size to invest for retirement (IRA / Roth IRA) accounts.
 There is no minimum to open an account.

 M1 Finance is one of the more intriguing automated investment platforms that I’ve heard about in the past couple of years.